microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/educationmoduleresource.md

 Namespace: microsoft.graph

 A wrapper object that stores the resources associated with a module.
-The student won't be able to update this resource.
-This is a handout from the teacher to the student with nothing to be turned in.
+The student isn't able to update this resource.
+This resource is a handout from the teacher to the student with nothing to be turned in.

 ## Methods